 “No,” Grif said, pointing at Alcian with his left hand while fishing a comm link out of his pocket with his right.
 “You shut up now.”
 He activated the comm link.
 “Mac, you there?”

-A gravelly voice emitted from the comm link.
+A cheerful, gravelly voice emitted from the small device.
 “Everything’s fine here.
 They weren’t expecting us, it all went down quiet.
 They’re still alive.
 You didn’t want ‘em dead, did you?”

 Alcian went very, very still.